dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 ### Option 2: Converting ICP tokens into cycles (5 min)

-This is option is best for people who have already exhausted the cycles wallet or who want to set up their environment to add more cycles in the future.
+This option is best for people who have already exhausted the cycles wallet or who want to set up their environment to add more cycles in the future.

 ## 5.Deploy on-chain (1 min)